pola-rs/polars-book/docs/user-guide/expressions/structs.md

 # The Struct datatype

-Polars `Sturct`s are an excellent gateway to operations that require multiple columns.
+Polars `Struct`s are the idiomatic way of working with multiple columns.
+It is also a free operation i.e. moving columns into `Struct`s does not copy any data!

 For this section, let's start with a `DataFrame` that captures the average rating of a few movies across some states in the U.S.:

 {{code_block('user-guide/expressions/structs','ratings_df',['DataFrame'])}}
 ```python exec="on" result="text" session="user-guide/structs"